What’s the difference between B.A and B.S?

 Biology: BA vs BS

-The first 2 years of a BA and BS in biology look very similar.
-After that, BS students focus more on biomedical or biological science, providing a good foundation for medical, veterinary, or dental school.
-BA students take broader subjects in preparation for a more person-oriented career path like nursing, physiotherapy, or pharmacy.
+The first two years of a BA and a BS in biology look very similar.
+After that point, a BS student would focus more on biomedical or biological science with the hopes of attending medical, veterinary, or dental school.
+A BA student would take more broad subjects while preparing for a more “person-oriented” route of nursing or physiotherapy.

 Criminal justice: BA vs BS

-Both a BA and BS in criminal justice can lead to opportunities in law enforcement, security, criminology, and corrections, but the BA allows for more flexibility if you are unsure of your future specialization.
-A BS focuses more on specific subspecialties like investigation, forensics, or security management.
-Because of their vocational focus, BS programs in criminal justice are usually offered at community colleges and technical schools.
+Both a BA and BS in criminal justice allow for future career opportunities in law enforcement, security, criminology, and corrections.
+A BA in criminal justice allows for more flexibility post-graduation if you are unsure about the specialization you want to work in.
+A BS focuses more on specific branches, such as homeland security or security management, and offers hands-on training opportunities.

 Business administration: BA vs BS